 Security breach of tax data retrieval tool

-Earlier this year identity thieves breached an IRS data retrieval tool that helps students applying for federal financial aid online access their tax records.
-The IRS believes hackers used the online tool to access the tax records of about 100,000 people.
+In March, the IRS data shut down retrieval tool that helps students applying for federal financial aid online access their tax records, saying hackers had used the online tool to access the tax records of about 100,000 people.

 Two men — Taiwo K. Onamuti, 29, of Doraville, Georgia, and Muideen A. Adebule, 49, of Indianapolis, Indiana — were indicted in June, with prosecutors alleging they used stolen identities to file 8,000 bogus tax returns that triggered $12 million in fraudulent refunds.

 New security measures put in place to prevent others from misusing the IRS data retrieval tool could complicate the process of filling out the Free Application for Federal Student Aid, or FAFSA.

 Anyone using the IRS data retrieval tool to transfer their financial information to the FAFSA won’t be able to see the numbers that are pulled from their tax return and used to autofill a number questions on the FAFSA form.
 Instead of numbers, those using the data retrieval tool will see only the words, “Transferred from the IRS” in each data field on the FAFSA.

 It’s OK to use students loans for living expenses

 Although students sometimes worry whether they can use student loans to pay for living expenses, having necessities like food and rent covered allows them to spend more time studying, increasing the odds they’ll stick to their studies and earn their degree.

 Allowable costs listed in the Federal Student Aid Handbook for college financial aid administrators include include room and board, books, supplies, transportation, and miscellaneous personal expenses.
 If you’re using it for study, a personal computer can be an allowable cost.
 So can child care.
 Check with your school’s financial aid administrator.